Bom-Bane's: Venue

-The small downstairs area is the main live venue, where past performers have included Nick Pynn, Kate Daisy Grant, Stewart Lee, Bridget Christie, Mike Heron, Robin Williamson, Boothby Graffoe, Lorraine Bowen, Arthur Brown, Spacedog, George Egg, Joanna Neary, Foster and Gilvan, David Bramwell, Gilli Bloodaxe, Steve Hawley and Jerry Dammers.
-Each May, for the Brighton Fringe Festival, Jane Bom-Bane and her 'Bom-Bane Family Players' perform a musical, which often takes place throughout the building.
+The small downstairs area is the main live venue, where past performers have included Nick Pynn, Kate Daisy Grant, Stewart Lee, Bridget Christie, Rich Hall, Mike Heron, Robin Williamson, Boothby Graffoe, Lorraine Bowen, Arthur Brown, Spacedog, George Egg, Joanna Neary, Foster and Gilvan, David Bramwell, Gilli Bloodaxe, Steve Hawley and Jerry Dammers.
+Each May, Jane Bom-Bane and her "Bom-Bane Family Players" perform a musical for the Brighton Fringe Festival that often takes place throughout the building.

 Each table in the upstairs dining area has a 'mechanical secret.'
-One table top imperceptibly rises, another slowly revolves, and another contains a model of Brighton's Palace Pier, with working rides.
+One tabletop imperceptibly rises, another slowly revolves, and another contains a model of Brighton's Palace Pier, with working rides.
 Chimes ring out when customers lift the salt cellar on one table, and another has a screen showing 1920s black and white cartoons of Aesop's Fables.
 The tables were mainly built by Bom-Bane and her then partner, Nick Pynn.
 In 2007, she told the Guardian, "We stay up late and work together.
 I'll be busy painting and moulding the tiny parts, he'll be fixing a circuit."

-On the wall outside, there was a statue of Bom-Bane, built by her brother-in-law, John Jostins, who worked on the R2-D2 from The Empire Strikes Back.
-On the night of 1 December 2012, thieves stole the statue from the wall of the restaurant.
-Jane Bom-Bane told the Argus, 'I feel like my alter ego has been snatched.
-It has no use or value to anyone else, but it is a part of us.'
+On the wall outside, there was a statue of Bom-Bane, built by her brother-in-law, John Jostins, who worked on R2-D2 in The Empire Strikes Back.
+On the night of 1 December 2012, thieves stole the statue.
+Jane Bom-Bane told the Argus, "I feel like my alter ego has been snatched.
+It has no use or value to anyone else, but it is a part of us."
 With the theft unsolved, puppeteer Isobel Smith organised a collection from café regulars to raise money for a new statue.
 The second one, built by the artist Paul Harrison, was unveiled on 11 January 2015.
-On 22 July 2017, the replacement statue was attacked by vandals, who stole the head and the tray.
-Meanwhile, the original statue had been recovered.
-Restored with a new tray, it was replaced on the wall on 9 May 2021.
+Vandals attacked the replacement on 22 July 2017, stealing the statue's head and tray.
+The original statue was recovered, restored with a new tray, and replaced on the wall on 9 May 2021.

-The café regularly shows films and also runs occasional courses on art, photography, cryptic crossword solving, film, baking and singing.
+The café regularly shows films and also runs occasional courses on art, photography, cryptic crossword solving, film, baking, and singing.
 There is a children's homework club on Wednesday nights.
-'One of the charms of the venue', writes Daniel Agnew, 'is how young children turn up to do their homework and are treated with the same respect as the musicians rehearsing in the Moroccan parlour downstairs.
-Indeed, the café possesses so many surrealist twists you would be forgiven for thinking the venue had originally been conceived in a dreamy child's mind.'
+"One of the charms of the venue," writes Daniel Agnew, "is how young children turn up to do their homework and are treated with the same respect as the musicians rehearsing in the Moroccan parlour downstairs.
+Indeed, the café possesses so many surrealist twists you would be forgiven for thinking the venue had originally been conceived in a dreamy child's mind."